-This bus actually is the Kaza to Reckong Peo bus that stars from Kaza in the morning, arrives at Nako at around 10-11 AM and reaches Peo by evening.
+This bus actually is the Kaza to Reckong Peo bus that starts from Kaza in the morning, arrives at Nako at around 10-11 AM, and reaches Peo by evening.

+Please click on the link above to continue reading the next part of this travelogue.
 I hope the information and details above on Nako were of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions; or need any other details; please feel free to ask in the comments section below, or at our Community Forum, and I will be glad to answer.